 The most important point is to determine how many people are dissatisfied with PC DEPOT's current services, and are planning to review and cancel services through the inquiry to be conducted this time.
-We cannot estimate the exact number until we get the actual results; however, while the cancellation rate is usually 0.6%, for September and October it was 1.6%.
-This does not seem to be worsening and is expected to considerably recover by March 2017.
-However, we need to consider the following points: (1) demand for services has been growing at a rate of 20% per year for the past several years, (2) when a service period terminates and is renewed after three years, devices are also renewed, and (3) the service menu has also been renewed during the period.
+Although we cannot estimate the exact number until we get the actual results, the cancellation rate does not seem to have worsened.

 The Company has assigned in-house personnel to be responsible for quality and has been prioritizing the allocation of human resources to check subscribers' usage of services under contracts.
 In addition to an increase in personnel expenses, narrowing the products for sales will be required.
 As 300 employees were transferred to the Quality Management Department, the number of personnel inevitably became insufficient in sales to customers at stores.
-To solve this problem, the Company is planning to narrow products and service-inclusive products in terms of sales.
+To cope with this situation the company has narrowed the sales product range and service-inclusive product sales.